The complexity of downward closures of indexed languages: Abstract

 Indexed languages are a classical notion in formal language theory, which has attracted attention in recent decades due to its role in higher-order model checking: They are precisely the languages accepted by order-2 pushdown automata.

 The downward closure of an indexed language---the set of all (scattered) subwords of its members---is well-known to be a regular over-approximation.
-It was shown by Zetzsche (ICALP 2015) that the downward closure of a given indexed language is effectively computable.
+It is known since 2015 that the downward closure of a given indexed language is effectively computable.
 However, the algorithm comes with no complexity bounds, and it has remained open whether a primitive-recursive construction exists.

 We settle this question and provide a triply (resp.\ quadruply) exponential construction of a non-deterministic (resp.\ deterministic) automaton.
 We also prove (asymptotically) matching lower bounds.
 For the upper bounds, we rely on recent advances in semigroup theory, which let us compute bounded-size summaries of words with respect to a finite semigroup.
 By replacing stacks with their summaries, we are able to transform an indexed grammar into a context-free one with the same downward closure, and then apply existing bounds for context-free grammars.